frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 When the flames finally guttered and died, Kvothe lowered himself to the ground.
 His legs trembled.
 His breath came in gasps.
 Through the smoke and ash, he saw movement.

-“It can’t be,” he whispered, and the words tasted of copper and defeat.
+“It can’t be,” he whispered, the words dry as ash in his mouth.

 Cinder stumbled forward from the smoke.
 His flesh was ruin, his clothing charred rags, but his eyes still burned with that terrible emptiness.
 He smiled, and his teeth were black with his own burned blood.
 “Come, little rabbit,” he rasped through a throat torn raw by screaming.
 “Come and finish what you started.”